Realestate-Module-Predictions/Real_estate/README.md

 ##### Predictions on entire dataset

-Scaler instance created again and scakes the entire X features dataframe instead of test and train sets individually.
+Scaler instance created again and scales the entire X features dataframe instead of test and train sets individually.
 Predictions are made on this scaled X dataframe.
 R^2 score of these predicted values to actual values is high at 97 % as we have seen before.

 <img width="466" alt="Screenshot 2022-01-27 at 17 57 30" src="https://user-images.githubusercontent.com/87828174/151457086-213385ae-5113-4f46-990e-4ab9edbf96c7.png">